How to Complete Mardi Himal Trek in 3 Days(2022 )

 Our trekking began on the 3rd of December, right in this beautiful city of Pokhara.
 After shopping for clothes and snacks in the city, we got on a local bus in Harichowk that would take us to Kande.
 At one o’clock in the afternoon, we began our trek from Kande.

 It was mostly a path of the stone stairway.
 These kinds of trails are ubiquitous around the hilly region of Nepal, and a lot of them are several centuries old.
 Walking along the lush forest and small villages here and there, I felt that rural life has so much to offer — no sounds of vehicles or humming of people.
-No smokes from industries that pollute the air.
+No smoke from industries that pollute the air.
 And no sight of unmanaged waste and a bustling crowd.
 The only sounds that you hear are your footsteps, the chirping of the birds, and the whistling of the wind.
 The only air that you breathe is fresh and smells of life.
-And the sight that you see is of the green vegetation, the diverse wildlife, and the beautiful people smiling at you as you pass them.
+The sight that you see is of the green vegetation, the diverse wildlife, and the beautiful people smiling at you as you pass them.

-Annapurna south and Hunchuli Mountain view seen from Australian Camp Nepal.
+Annapurna South and Hunchuli Mountain view seen from Australian Camp Nepal.

 After about an hour of walking, we reached the Australian Camp.
 The place is a popular hiking spot in itself as it sits on a ridge.
 You can see some magnificent views of the mountains and the valley from the Camp.
 We just glanced at the place and continued.
 After a while, we arrived at another village in Pothana.
 It was already 3 o’clock by then, and we were aiming to reach Forest Camp before nightfall.
 So, we asked a local woman how many hours it takes to reach Forest Camp.
-She convinced us that we could reach there if we keep a good pace.
+She convinced us that we could reach there if we kept a good pace.

 A Race Against Time